Click here for tickets!

 THE VISIONARY CREE-MÉTIS BARITONE sings baroque and urgent new musical lamentations.
 Guiding you through stirring discoveries, disruptions, and landscapes, this concert will leave you changed.

-Jessica Sparvier-Well
+Jessica Sparvier-Wells

 Lament for Small Souls